Skip to content

 }'

-Defines the FFmpeg command to execute.
-FFmate implicitly calls the FFmpeg binary, so you only need to specify the command-line parameters and flags, without including ffmpeg itself.
+• command [mandatory] - Define the FFmpeg command to run.
+FFmate automatically invokes the FFmpeg binary, so you only need to provide the command-line arguments—no need to include ffmpeg at the start.

 • outputFile [optional] – The path where the transcoded file should be saved.